simonvincenthk/simonvincenthk.github.io/_posts/2021-12-29-Midterm Progress Report.md

 The objective of this progress report is to provide clarity about the purpose and scope of the project, segment it into definable and actionable items, show the progress that has been made, and discuss what next steps need to be made to ensure successful completion.

-The *Automation and Machine Learning for Grid-Power Use Minimization in Sustainable Residential Architecture* project was motivated, somewhat serendipitously, during travel across Canada.
-The author visited a passive solar home and witnessed the homeowners’ efforts to achieve greater energy savings by opening and closing windows and blinds manually to control the indoor temperature.
+The [*Automation and Machine Learning for Grid-Power Use Minimization in Sustainable Residential Architecture*](https://simonvincenthk.github.io/2021/12/27/Automation-and-Machine-Learning-for-Grid-Power-Use-Minimization-in-Sustainable-Residential-Architecture.html) project was motivated, somewhat serendipitously, during travel across Canada.
+While visiting a passive solar home, the homeowners’ efforts to achieve greater energy savings by opening and closing windows and blinds manually to control the indoor temperature were witnessed.
 It became evident that with the assistance of automation and control applications, sustainable living solutions could become more accessible to those prospective homeowners less motivated to pick up new manual house duties.
 Accordingly, the feasibility of achieving greater energy savings in sustainable residential architecture using automation and machine learning has become the focus of this project.

 In subsequent sections, the project is broken up into four large yet definable sections, for each of which the current progress on the project is explained ([Section 2](#section_2)), a Gantt chart overview is provided ([Section 3](#section_3)), and recommendations for improvement during the second half of the work term are made ([Section 4](#section_4)).

 ## 2. Project and Progress <a class="anchor" id="#section_2"></a>

-The *Automation and Machine Learning for Grid-Power Use Minimization in Sustainable Residential Architecture* project can be broken down into four major sections:
+The [*Automation and Machine Learning for Grid-Power Use Minimization in Sustainable Residential Architecture*](https://simonvincenthk.github.io/2021/12/27/Automation-and-Machine-Learning-for-Grid-Power-Use-Minimization-in-Sustainable-Residential-Architecture.html) project can be broken down into four major sections:
-* Defining the Scope of the Study
+1. Defining the Scope of the Study
-* Learning Machine Learning
+2. Learning Machine Learning
-* Applying Machine Learning
+3. Applying Machine Learning
-* Discussing the Results
+4. Discussing the Results
 Each serves a unique purpose in creating a cohesive, novel, and useful final article.

 Progress has been made in the following three areas of the project: